 - Classes only: For farmers and community members who want to learn about or transition to organic farming.

 - Independent plot: For farmers with at least one year of experience growing crops in this climate and who want to farm their own plot at Big River Farms.
 You’ll also learn about production, business planning, food safety, and organic certification.

 - Whole farm management: For farmers who have completed our basic education program and want to gain experience in whole farm management operating as an independent business at Big River Farms.

 The program includes 8 to 12 winter classroom trainings and 10 in-field trainings with short skill sessions and trips to other farms.
 Classes cover production, marketing, farm operations and more.

 You’ll have your own fertilized, fenced plot of land.
 The plot includes: tractor tillage and water access; use of cleaning, packing and cold storage facilities; access to additional infrastructure and resources, such as where to purchase seeds, tools, and other supplies; and opportunities to sell organic produce.

 Who buys the food grown at Big River Farms?

 Participating farmers have a guaranteed market for their produce.
-Big River Farms supports sales through wholesale contracts, farmers markets, individual CSAs, and our Big River Farms CSA, which aggregates vegetables from several growers.
+Big River Farms supports sales through wholesale contracts, farmers markets, and CSAs.

 Who can participate?